PromptPex: Automatic Test Generation for Language Model Prompts: Evaluation

-Figure~\ref{fig:promptpex-baseline-average-test-compliance} shows the average non-compliance across the benchmarks for \toolname{} and baseline for each of the different models.
-The more capable models (like \gptfouromini{}) have lower rates of non-compliance while the smaller models (like {\it llama3.2:1b}) have high rates. \toolname{} beats baseline in every case but is particularly more effective for \gptfouromini{}, where the baseline model has a much harder time generating any tests that result in non-compliant output.
+Our hypothesis is that explicitly extracting output rules and using them to generate tests is more effective at generating tests that will cause non-compliance.
+But does our approach provide any benefits over baseline?
+To answer this question, we compare the non-compliance of tests generated by \toolname{} and our baseline using 4 different models-under-test and averaged the scores across all the benchmarks.
+Figure~\ref{fig:prompttest-baseline-average-test-compliance} shows the average non-compliance across the benchmarks for \toolname{} and baseline for each of the different models.
+More capable models will have lower non-compliance scores, as we see with the {\it gpt-oss} results when comparing against {\it llama3:2.1b}.
+Comparing against baseline, we see that the \toolname{} tests have higher non-compliance than baseline tests for every model-under-test, but is particularly more effective for {\it gpt-oss}, where the baseline model has a harder time generating tests that result in non-compliant output.